 Conservation Halton and the Halton Region Federation of Agriculture (HRFA) have partnered to help address shared priorities, such as climate change mitigation and adaptation strategies, and to build stronger community connections.
 Our partnership creates a forum for regular dialogue with representatives of the agricultural community, and it provides opportunities for joint training, knowledge sharing and education, as well as joint advocacy.
 Contact us to learn more:

-In 2022, with the generous support of Woodbine Cares, we collaborated with more than 50 agricultural landowners across our watersheds to implement projects that restored the health and resilience of local natural areas.
-We planted 450 trees, decommissioned two wells, rehabilitated 1908 metres of stream, and more.
+In 2023, with the generous support of Woodbine Cares, we collaborated with 15 agricultural landowners across our watersheds to implement projects that restored the health and resilience of local natural areas.
+We planted 440 trees and shrubs, helped with two cover crop projects, completed two stream projects, and more.
 Click here to read more about the impacts of Woodbine’s funding.